Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Turbot fillet

-Grill in an aluminum packet
+Grill in aluminum foil packet

-butter, white wine, capers
+Butter, white wine, capers

-approx. 8-10 mins
+approx. 8-10 min

 62 degrees